An Error-Based Approximation Sensing Circuit for Event-Triggered, Low Power Wearable Sensors: Results analysis

 \subsection{Results on IR data}

-To evaluate the performance of the uniform-sampling based algorithm and its event-based counterpart, the selected performance metric was the root mean square error (RMSE) between the estimated BR vector and the BR vector considered as ground truth.
+The results obtained for the estimation of breath rate cannot be interpreted as a classification problem, as in the above experiments, as we are interested in evaluating the difference between two vectors with real values.
+To evaluate the performance of the uniform-sampling-based algorithm and its event-based counterpart, we measure the root mean square error (RMSE) between the estimated BR vector and the ground truth BR vector.
 In Fig.~\ref{fig:RMS_second}, we show the performance degradation of the event-based algorithm against the used threshold.
 As observed in Section \ref{subsection:IMURes}, as the threshold increases the performance degrades and the standard deviation increases.
 However, by observing the section of Fig.~\ref{fig:RMS_second} below a threshold value of 15, we notice that the average RMS is lower or equal for the event-based version of the algorithm, when compared to the uniform-sampling version.
-The reason is that this signal greatly benefits from the PAS sampling technique that smooths out peaks and valley unrelated to the respiration process (mainly caused by artifacts).
+In fact, this signal dramatically benefits from the PAS sampling technique that smooths out peaks and valleys unrelated to the respiration process (mainly caused by artifacts).

-In addition, even if we show a span of thresholds from 0.1 to 60, the $SRF$ is already high from the very beginning of this scale: if we set $\epsilon=0.1$, the $SRF$ is 93.9\%, lowering the average frequency from 125 Hz to 7.57Hz.
-If we set $\epsilon=10$, the $SRF$ is 98.9\%, lowering the average frequency of the signal to 1.32Hz, and with $\epsilon=20$ the $SRF$ is 99.2\%, lowering the average frequency of the signal to 0.953Hz.
+In figure Fig.~\ref{fig:RMS_second}, we show a span of thresholds from 0.1 to 60.
+However, the $SRF$ is already high from the very beginning of this scale: with $\epsilon=0.1$, the $SRF$ is 93.9\%, lowering the average frequency from 125 Hz to 7.57Hz.
+If we set $\epsilon=10$, then the $SRF$ results to be 98.9\%, lowering the average frequency of the signal to 1.32Hz, and with $\epsilon=20$, the $SRF$ is 99.2\%, lowering the average frequency to 0.953Hz.
 These fractional values of average frequencies are to be expected as the regulation is performed on the accepted maximum integral error (the threshold, $\epsilon$).
 This parameter indirectly affects the number of samples acquired.
 To directly regulate the average frequency, we should reverse the formulation of the Wall-Danielsson algorithm.
-This would require to fully acquire the signal until the end, defeating the purpose of this work.
+This would require fully acquiring the signal until the end, defeating the purpose of this work.
 This shows that the initial sampling frequency of 125Hz was highly overestimated for this type of signal.